aaronparker/aaronparker.github.io/_posts/2019-06-18-user-experience-virtualzation-intune.md

 ## How

-Azure AD-join and Autopilot enable a consistent provisioning experience for Windows 10 PCs regardless of location, but unlike a traditional domain-joined PC, you lose management features including Group Policy.
+Azure AD-join and Windows Autopilot enable a consistent provisioning experience for Windows PCs regardless of location, but unlike a traditional domain-joined PC, you lose management features including Group Policy.
 UE-V would typically be [enabled with Group Policy](https://docs.microsoft.com/en-us/windows/configuration/ue-v/uev-deploy-required-features#enable-the-ue-v-service) and [a file share](https://docs.microsoft.com/en-us/windows/configuration/ue-v/uev-deploy-required-features#deploy-a-ue-v-settings-storage-location), but our target PCs are often not used within the corporate network, so synchronising application preferences between PCs requires another mechanism.
 Additionally we need to re-think enabling UE-V on the end-point and delivering UE-V templates to those devices.

 ### OneDrive for Business as a Sync Mechanism